-HI's objective in Togo is to reduce inequalities to improve the living conditions of vulnerable people, in particular people with disabilities.
-The organisation aims to promote the development of an inclusive society.
+HI's objective in Togo is to reduce inequalities and improve the living conditions of vulnerable people and people with disabilities.
+Our programme seeks to promote the development of an inclusive society.

-Although rich in natural resources such as gold and phosphate, inequality and poverty in Togo remain extremely high, especially among people with disabilities, who face multiple obstacles.
+Although rich in natural resources such as gold and phosphate, inequality and poverty in Togo remain extremely high, especially among people with disabilities who face numerous barriers.

-The country is likely to face a growing terrorist threat due to its porous borders with Burkina Faso, which has been prey to terrorist attacks since January 2015.
+Today, the country is facing a growing terrorist threat due to its porous borders with Burkina Faso, which has been plagued by terrorist attacks since January 2015.

 Date the programme opened: 1992